Bed Bugs: Frequently Asked Questions

 What’s a bed bug’s average lifespan?

 Unfortunately, bed bugs can survive for quite a long time.
-Depending on the environment, such as temperature and humidity, they can live without feeding anywhere from 20 to 400 days.
+Depending on the environment, such as temperature and humidity, they can live without feeding for anywhere from 20 to 400 days.
 In laboratory studies, adult bed bugs have survived over 400 days without food and in a low-temperature setting.
 Older bed bugs live longer than younger nymphs without feeding.

 Is there a temperature that will instantly kill bed bugs?